FerrariDG/euromillions/README.md

 ### Examples

-- To generate only one game type: `pipenv run game -t random`.
+- To generate only one game type:<br>
+  `pipenv run game -t random`.

-- To generate multiple games for only one game type: `pipenv run game -t random -n 5`.
+- To generate multiple games for only one game type:<br>
+  `pipenv run game -t random -n 5`.

-- To generate more than one game type: `pipenv run game -t high-frequency -t low-frequency`
+- To generate more than one game type:<br>
+  `pipenv run game -t high-frequency -t low-frequency`

-- To generate multiple games for more than one game type: `pipenv run game -t high-frequency -t low-frequency -n 5`.
+- To generate multiple games for more than one game type:<br>
+  `pipenv run game -t high-frequency -t low-frequency -n 5`.

 ---